Mar-Ber/recruitment-tasks/README.md

 ### Exercise 3
 In the third task, trimming of all whitespaces from the given string to the left and right was implemented.

+In order to maintain generality, function overloads were used, allowing for the handling of strings such as char [] and string.
+Due to the fact that the handling of both types is different, no function templates are used here.

 Program outcome:

 <img src="https://github.com/Mar-Ber/recruitment-tasks/blob/main/img/ex_3_img1.PNG" width=70% height=70%>